fforjan/ChromeDevTools.Host/README.md

 in case of chrome, you do not see the full set of low level TCP info or low-level C++ javascript objects details but the network activities or the javascript objects.
 You can now do the same with your application !

+# Implementation details
+This is the counter part of https://github.com/BaristaLabs/chrome-dev-tools-runtime and re-use part of it (JSON definition)